-There are few reasons that might have still be worth getting, though.
+There are a few reasons that might have still been worth getting, though.
 For example, if you see on the peephole cam that your dog walker is there, you can let them in from anywhere.
 You can also automatically lock, unlock, or add other automations like turning on lights when you come home, etc.

 Smart speakers with Voice Assistant

 When we talk about smart speakers, the great battle is between Google’s Home Mini and Amazon’s Echo Dot.

 You might already have few Google Home Mini’s or Echo Dots laying around.
 Both of them have some advantages and disadvantages, however the smart apartment devices I describe here are mostly Amazon based.

 It’s not that Google is not good, we just can’t trigger Google routines with devices yet.
 For example, Google doesn’t have peephole cam.

 If you have the peephole camera, that it integrates well with Echo show 5 which isn’t too expensive.
 When someone presses the doorbell the live view can show up automatically on the Echo Show.
 Echo Dots can announce when someone is at the door as well.

 Smart light switches usually involve replacing the entire light switch.
 And this is not ideal even possible sometimes in an apartment.
 However, there is one possible solution that solves that problem – Third Reality Smart Switch.